-Crimes involving involuntary manslaughter come with penalties that are significantly lighter than penalties for other killings.
-However, they don't let the convicted off completely scot-free either.
-Penalties for involuntary manslaughter vary from state to state.
-However, it is treated as a felony on both federal and state levels.
+As a result, involuntary manslaughter typically has significantly lighter penalties compared with other similar criminal offenses.
+However, those convicted do not get off completely scot-free either.
+While the penalties for involuntary manslaughter vary from state to state, it is often treated as a felony on both the federal and state level.

 Each involuntary manslaughter case will differ from the next one, with some factors having an effect on the severity of the crime.
 The judge will take these into consideration when determining sentencing after a conviction.

 When the court is considering how to sentence a person convicted of a crime, there are a number of factors that mitigate, or ease the severity of the repercussions for their criminal act.
 Mitigating factors in an involuntary manslaughter case can include: